 Vathi, the capital of Ithaka, is a small, colourful and busy town, set in a steep sided bay.
 Fiskardo on Cephalonia is also well worth a visit.
 As the only village not devastated by the 1953 earthquake, it has retained its attractive Venetian architecture.

-Departure airports: London Gatwick, London Heathrow, Manchester and Bristol Departure day: Sunday Arrival airport: Preveza (PVK) Flight time: approx. 3 hours 35 minutes Airlines: British Airways (BA) / Germania (ST) / Thomas Cook (TCX) Transfer time:approx. 1 hour 15 minutes
+Departure airports: London Gatwick, London Heathrow, London Stansted, Manchester and Bristol Departure day: Sunday Arrival airport: Preveza (PVK) Flight time: approx. 3 hours 35 minutes Airlines: British Airways (BA) / Titan (ZT) / Thomas Cook (MT) Transfer time:approx. 1 hour 15 minutes